 Under general overload conditions the AMF may reject NAS messages from UEs using any 5G-AN.
 When a NAS request is rejected, a Mobility Management back-off timer may be sent by the AMF and AMF may store the back-off time per UE if AMF maintains the UE context.
 The AMF may immediately reject any subsequent request from the UE before the stored back-off time is expired.
 While the Mobility Management back-off timer is running, the UE shall not initiate any NAS request except for Deregistration procedure and except for high priority access, emergency services and mobile terminated services.
 After any such Deregistration procedure, the back-off timer continues to run.
-While the Mobility Management back-off timer is running, the UE is allowed to perform Registration for mobility registration update if the UE is already in CM-CONNECTED state.
-If the UE receives a paging request or a NAS notification message from the AMF while the Mobility Management back off timer is running, the UE shall stop the Mobility Management back-off timer and initiate the Service Request procedure or the Registration procedure for mobility registration update.
+While the Mobility Management back-off timer is running, the UE is allowed to perform Mobility Registration Update if the UE is already in CM-CONNECTED state.
+If the UE receives a paging request or a NAS notification message from the AMF while the Mobility Management back off timer is running, the UE shall stop the Mobility Management back-off timer and initiate the Service Request procedure or the Mobility Registration Update procedure.